monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 With the file explorer open, right click and select ‘open terminal here’.
 If you're a windows user, you will need to use 'shift+right click' and select open powershell here.

 At this point we’re interested in taking a look at the fingerprint of binaryfates public key.
 Fingerprints are best thought of as summaries of the key.
-We can view this fingerprint with the following command, 'gpg --keyid-format long --with-fingerprint binaryfate.asc'
+We can view this fingerprint with the following command, `gpg --keyid-format long --with-fingerprint binaryfate.asc`

 Fingerprints are a useful way of making sure that the key you're importing, is actually the one you want.
 If you know the person whose key you are trying to import you can check it with them manually. you will often find that a fingerprint will be hosted somewhere on the internet and you don't need to go through that manual process.